ibm-cloud-docs/sell/service-pricing.md

 ## Adding pricing plans
 {: #add-plans}

 You can choose to add free and paid pricing plans.
 Ensure that you review and finalize all details of the pricing plan before you submit it.
 Changing a submitted pricing plan can take at least a full billing cycle to change, and you must open a support case to change a published pricing plan.
-For more information on how to change a submitted pricing plan, see [Changing a pricing plan in Partner Center](/docs/sell?topic=sell-change-plan).
+For more information on how to change a submitted pricing plan, see [Changing a pricing plan](/docs/sell?topic=sell-change-plan).

 You must complete all of the prerequisites from the Before you begin section to finalize a pricing plan.
 {: important}